JefkeB/vscode_cortex_debug/README.md

 ## **Create start batch file**
 Create a batch file in the C:\Tools folder called **start.bat**.
-As we want to create a portable version we have to tell vscode where to store its settings and installed extensions.
+As we want to create a portable version we have to tell vscode where to store its settings and extensions.
 Create a folder called **C:\Tools\vsc_userdata** where the settings etc from vscode will be stored.
 Create a folder called **C:\VSCodeTest\vscode\extensions** where vsc will store the installed extensions.